madzera/happytree/CONTRIBUTING.md

 *Branch* of the current version - *Milestone*).
-Just below the main *Branch* (*master branch*), there will be several *Branches* that correspond to their respective *Milestones*, and following the same structure, below the *Branch* (which corresponds to its respective *Milestone*) there will be several *Sub-Branches* that correspond to the respective Labels indicated in the **Issue** to which the collaborator is working.
+Just below the main *Branch* (*master branch*), there will be several *Branches* that correspond to their respective *Milestones*, and following the same structure, below the *Branch* which corresponds to its respective *Milestone*, there will be several *Sub-Branches* that correspond to the respective Labels indicated in the **Issue** to which the collaborator is working.
 For example, if the collaborator is solving a *Bug*, then the collaborator has to submit his work within the *Sub-Branch Bug*.
 This submitted work represents another *Branch* created by the collaborator himself that will be used to perform the *commit*.
-This *Branch*, created by the collaborator must indicate exactly the **Issue** number that he is working on.
+This *Branch*, created by the collaborator, must indicate exactly the **Issue** number that he is working on.

 The following is a simple example if the collaborator wishes to